 Many types of seafood contain small amounts of omega-3 fatty acids.
 Fatty fish contain the most omega-3 fatty acids and seem to be the most beneficial to heart health.

 - Canned, light tuna

-- Children should also eat fish from choices lower in mercury once or twice a week.
+Young children also should avoid fish with potentially high levels of mercury contamination.
+Kids should eat fish from choices lower in mercury once or twice a week.
 The serving size for children younger than age 2 is 1 ounce and increases with age.

-In order to get the most health benefits from eating fish, pay attention to how it's prepared.
+In order to get the most health benefits from eating fish, pay attention to how it's cooked.
 For example, grilling, broiling or baking fish is a healthier option than is deep-frying.

-For most adults, the risk of getting too much mercury or other contaminants from fish is generally outweighed by the health benefits of omega-3 fatty acids.
-The main types of toxins in fish are mercury, dioxins and polychlorinated biphenyls (PCBs).
+For most adults, the benefits of omega-3 fatty acids outweigh the risk of getting too much mercury or other contaminants.
+The main toxins in fish are mercury, dioxins and polychlorinated biphenyls (PCBs).
 The amount of toxins depends on the type of fish and where it's caught.